Are you eating right? Ask your genes.

 - Enables nutritional action plans for proactive behaviour decisions that take advantage of each individual’s nutritional metabolism features for long-lasting results.

-- Provides a recommended food list, approved by nutritionists, tailored to each person, available online through a web app for multiple devices.
+- Provides a recommended food list, approved by nutritionists, available online through a web app for multiple devices.

 - Simplifies genetic information to be used by professionals without being genetic experts.